emmajanedrews/base-template/_posts/2017-07-28-tips-for-first-time-homebuyers.md

 **First of all, it’s important to pick a great agent.** Working with an agent does not cost the buyer anything; the seller pays both the buyer’s agent and the listing agent.
 Your agent will listen to your needs and what’s important to you in a home.
 {: .present-before-paste}

 Your agent will also help you develop a long-term plan.
-Maybe you plan on staying in the area for awhile, or maybe you’re waiting on a promotion that would require you to move in a few years.
+Maybe you plan on staying in the area for awhile, or maybe you’re waiting for a promotion that would require you to move in a few years.
 Either way, they will show you homes that match your needs and your long-term plan.
 {: .present-before-paste}

 You should also make sure that your agent is good at negotiating.
 That way, when you do make an offer on a home, you won’t get stuck paying the listing price.
 When the inspection comes back, your agent will need to negotiate with the seller on repairs as well.